All Episodes

 Here's the correct way to explain this.

-So that now illegals can get free money from the treasury, money they did not earn for the years when they were in this country working illegally.
+The IRS has decided that illegals can refile their past taxes in order to get earned income tax credit and child tax credit so that now illegals can get free money from the treasury, money they did not earn for the years when they were in this country working illegally.

 It's a gift.

-After they get amnesty, they're allowed to go back and retroactively essentially refile their past taxes where they can claim the earned income tax credit and the child tax credit and get credit for it.
+After they get amnesty, they're allowed to go back and retroactively, essentially, refile their past taxes where they can claim the earned income tax credit and the child tax credit and get credit for it.

 And this is in the latest IRS tax code, the Obama budget and so forth.